dstadelman/fiji/README.md

 * Call (Short/Long)
 * Strangle (Short/Long)

-Fiji is tightly coupled with hibernate + MySQL 8 queries - as a software engineer, this is gross, but speed of implementation is priority over "really nice code."
+Fiji is tightly coupled with hibernate + postgreSQL - as a software engineer, this is gross, but speed of implementation is priority over "really nice code."

 ## DISCLAIMER